Siztonee/WeatherApp/README.md

-Weather App on laravel with API.
+Weather App on laravel with API OpenWeather.